davidpallmann/hashnode-backups/cligln60d00000alihp2yaaew.md

 #### This episode: Amazon CodeWhisperer and AI-assisted coding.
 In this Hello, Cloud blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

 In this post we'll introduce Amazon CodeWhisperer and use it to write a "Hello, Cloud" .NET program to perform directories of S3.
-We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
+We'll do this step-by-step, making no assumptions other than familiarity with C#.
 We're using Visual Studio Code and .NET 6.

 # CodeWhisperer : What is it, and why use It?